01Get Your Interview Outfit Ready

 Prepare for Your Next Job Interview With This Checklist

 For most people, job interviews are inherently nerve-wracking situations.
-Even if you’re a raving extrovert who loves meeting new people, there’s something about interviews that rachets up the tension and stress.
+Even if you’re a raving extrovert who loves meeting new people, there’s something about interviews that ratchets up the tension and stress.

 The best way to counter the pressure?
 Be prepared.
 Knowing what to expect and being ready to make a good first impression will ease your nerves and boost your confidence.
 Check off the steps on our pre-interview checklist and show the hiring manager that you’re the best candidate for the job.